cifuab/example-k8s-aws/README.md

 Also Terraform has a built-in “workspace”.

-Use distintc workflow for each regions and environments, With Command-line key/value pairs stored in github secrets.
+Use distinct workflow for each regions and environments, With Command-line key/value pairs stored in github secrets.

-All remote backends are separeted by region/env tfstate
+All remote backends are separated by region/env tfstate

 - Example 1: prod | eu-north-1